timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 ### The Second Derivative

-Now, what if the curve we are dealing with has more than one stationary points?
+Now, what if the curve we are dealing with has more than one stationary point?
 How do we classify them into these three categories?

 The second derivative of a function can be used to check if a stationary point is the maximum, minimum, or neither.